-We first extracted the names of each author of each publication from the metadata into an array with the general format, "last name, first name;last name, first name".
-We then implemented the algorithm used by Dworkin et al. (2020) to disambiguate authors with different versions of their name across papers (such as instances with and without middle initials, or with and without nicknames).
+We first extracted the names of each author of each publication from the metadata into an array with the general format "last name, first name; last name, first name."
+We then implemented the algorithm used by Dworkin et al. (2020) to disambiguate authors with different versions of their names across papers (such as instances with and without middle initials or with and without nicknames).
 In brief, the algorithm matches entries first by last name and then by the same first and/or middle name or initials and assigns the most common first name variant to all instances.

-Next, the first names of the first and last authors of each paper were assigned a probability of belonging to someone self-identifying with either of two gender labels -- 'man' or 'woman'.
-(Note that the a priori assumption that gender identification is a binary variable is not valid, but was necessitated by limitations of our method.)
-First, each name was queried within the Social Security Administration (SSA) baby name dataset, which assigns labels based on the sex assigned at birth.
-If the name was found, the probabilities of that name belonging to someone self-identifying as 'man' and 'woman' were returned.
-If the name was not found, it was submitted to Gender API (http:/gender-api.com/) for probability assignment.
+Next, the first names of the first and last authors of each paper were assigned a probability of belonging to someone self-identifying with either of two gender labels-"man" or "woman."
+(Note that the a priori assumption that gender identification is a binary variable is not valid but was necessitated by limitations of our method.)
+First, each name was queried within the Social Security Administration baby name data set, which assigns labels based on the sex assigned at birth.
+If the name was found, the probabilities of that name belonging to someone self-identifying as "man" and "woman" were returned.
+If the name was not found, it was submitted to Gender API (gender-api.com/) for probability assignment.
 Gender API includes approximately 815,000 unique first names from 189 countries and assigns labels based on a combination of the sex assigned at birth and genders detected in social media profiles.
-Using the same criteria as Dion et al. (2018) and Dworkin et al. (2020), we assigned a gender label to each author if their name had a probability $\ge 0.70$ of belonging to someone of either gender.
-The author's gender label was manually-assigned in instances where Gender API returned a probability < 0.70 if the author had publiclyavailable pronouns (e.g., on their personal or university faculty websites) following Dworkin et al. (2020).
+Using the same criteria as Dion, Sumner, and Mitchell (2018) and Dworkin et al. (2020), we assigned a gender label to each author if their name had a probability ≥ .70 of belonging to someone of either gender.
+The author's gender label was manually assigned in instances where Gender API returned a probability < .70 if the author had publicly available pronouns (e.g., on their personal or university faculty Web sites) following Dworkin et al. (2020).

-The 2,106 research articles published in JoCN were then assigned an authorship gender category ('man/man' (MM), 'woman/man' (WM), 'man/woman' (MW), or 'woman/woman' (WW)) based on the assigned gender labels of the first and last authors.
-Upon completion of this step, ~9% of the articles had incomplete authorship gender category designations due to single authorship, first name initials, poor formatting due to incorrect parsing of middle initials, or other formatting problems that arose during metadata extraction that impeded the name query steps.
-In these cases, we performed a manual correction step to hand-code the category designations (Dion et al., 2018), sometimes entailing visits to the article's page on the journal's website, or the author's website.
-Single-authored papers were assigned 'MM' or 'WW' according to the assigned gender label of the author.
+The 2106 research papers published in JoCN were then assigned an authorship gender category ("man/man" [MM], "woman/man" [WM], "man/woman" [MW], or "woman/woman" [WW]) based on the assigned gender labels of the first and last authors.
+Upon completion of this step, ~9% of the papers had incomplete authorship gender category designations because of single authorship, first name initials, poor formatting because of incorrect parsing of middle initials, or other formatting problems that arose during metadata extraction that impeded the name query steps.
+In these cases, we performed a manual correction step to hand-code the category designations (Dion et al., 2018), sometimes entailing visits to the paper's page on the journal's Web site or the author's Web site.
+Singleauthored papers were assigned "MM" or "WW" according to the assigned gender label of the author.

 We note that the automated, probabilistic nature of gender assignment method may be subject to sources of bias in the results.
-For example, bias could arise if missing metadata were skewed across gender lines, or the Gender API queries tended to return a higher proportion of equivocal results on names for which the ground truth label is "woman", for example.
-However, as indicated above, these and other impediments to gender assignment occurred for a small proportion (~9% of articles), to which we then applied manual correction.
-Furthermore, Dworkin et al. (2020) carried out an independent test of the method and found high accuracy (>90%) on both individual author and article gender category assignments.
+For example, bias could arise if missing metadata were skewed across gender lines, or the Gender API queries tended to return a higher proportion of equivocal results on names for which the ground truth label is "woman," for example.
+However, as indicated above, these and other impediments to gender assignment occurred for a small proportion (~9% of papers), to which we then applied manual correction.
+Furthermore, Dworkin et al. (2020) carried out an independent test of the method and found high accuracy (>90%) on both individual author and paper gender category assignments.